The Temporary Detention Order (TDO) Process: What Staff Need to Know

 WEBINAR ACCESS

-The live event is open to all and free for all.
+The live event was open to all and free for all.

-Attendees are required to have a computer with access to high speed internet (to view the slide presentation) and computer speakers OR access to a telephone.
-Additional information is provided through the registration form.
+Attendees were required to have a computer with access to high speed internet (to view the slide presentation) and computer speakers OR access to a telephone.
+Additional information was provided through the registration form.

 ___________________________________________________________________